100ml liquids limit scrapped at two major airports

 Edinburgh and Birmingham airports are respectively sixth and seventh busiest in the UK, and are expected to handle more than 27 million passengers this year between them.

 Airports such as Aberdeen, Bristol, London City, Newcastle and Teesside are expected to make changes soon.
 But London Heathrow and Manchester are believed to be keeping some old-style X-ray machines in service.
+At Manchester, Terminal 3 is due to be demolished and therefore it would be wasteful to install new kit.
 Rather than having different rules for different terminals, the 100ml standard is being kept in place.

 The European Union and wider Schengen Area also reverted to the “old” rules at all airports from 1 September 2024, following concerns about the new equipment installed at some airports.